 If you or somebody you know has been diagnosed with heart disease, visit the WomenHeart online support community:

-Please note: this list of gift ideas is based on voluntary contributions from several survivors and does NOT represent any commercial endorsement on my part.
+Please note: this list of gift ideas is based on voluntary contributions from several readers and does NOT represent any commercial endorsement.

 Q: What’s your own favourite gift suggestion for heart patients?